Ayurveda for Immunity: Strengthen Your Natural Defences

 4. Amalaki (Emblica officinalis)

-Indian gooseberry is one of the three fruits in Triphala and is exceptionally rich in vitamin C. It is considered a premier Rasayana for building Ojas.
+Indian gooseberry is one of the three fruits in Triphala and is exceptionally rich in vitamin C. Considered a premier Rasayana for building Ojas.

 5. Guduchi (Tinospora cordifolia)